serraict/vine-demo-app/work/backlog.md

 - [x] Create a web page that shows link to the Fibery knowledge base
   - [x] Create a new route /kb
   - [x] Add a page component that uses our model_card for displaying Fibery info Fibery URL to be retrieved from env var.
   - [x] Add link to the Fibery knowledge base using our URL field handling
+  - [ ] The space name should be set as an env var too.
+    - [ ] From the space name and the base url create link to:
+      - [ ] Space homepage
+      - [ ] Api base address
+      - [ ] Link to graphql app
   - [ ] Add list of Fibery databases with links.
   - [ ] Add navigation link in the menu
   - [ ] Add tests for the new page